agiema/agiema/README.md

 🌟 Transforming Data into Impact for the Creative Tech, SaaS and e-commerce Industry

 Hello!
-I’m Adrian Ma Kwai Hou, a Business Administration graduate from the University of California, Riverside.
+I’m Adrian Ma Kwai Hou, graduating with a Business Administration degree focusing on Information Systems.
 My passion for data analytics, especially in the Creative Tech, SaaS and e-commerce Industry Industry, stems from the culmination of all my work experiences and a deep appreciation for the creative arts and software community.

 🔍 My Journey in Data Analytics